 - Place the pork in a slow cooker (fat cap up), top with the onion, jalapeño, minced garlic (don't worry about spreading it) and squeeze over the juice of the orange.

 - Cook on low for 8 to 10 hours or on high for 6 hours (or 1h 30 m in a pressure cooker on high.
 If using stovetop pressure cooker, please see notes).

 - The meat should be tender and falling off the bone.
 Remove from the slow cooker and let cool slightly.
 Then shred the pork using two forks.

 - Skim off the fat from the juices remaining in the slow cooker and discard the fat.
 Then if you are left with a lot more than 1½ to 2 cups of juice, then reduce it (either in the slow cooker on the sauté setting with the lid off, or in a saucepan).
 The liquid will be SALTY, it is the seasoning for the pork.
 Set aside.

 - Heat 1 tbsp of oil in a large non stick pan over high heat.
 Place shredded pork into the pan and press down and cook until the bottom side is golden brown and crusty.
 Turn and just briefly sear the other side - you don't want to make it brown all over because then it's too crispy, need tender juicy bits.

-- Pour over the juices and serve immediately (if you are using defrosted carnitas, this is not applicable as the juices are already on the meat - see Note 4c).
+- Drizzle over the juices and serve immediately (if you are using defrosted carnitas, this is not applicable as the juices are already on the meat - see Note 4c).